, Mumbai campus

 K.P.
-Jayasankar is Professor and Dean at the School of Media and Cultural Studies (www. smcs.tiss.edu), Tata Institute of Social Sciences, Mumbai.
+Jayasankar is Professor and Chair at the Centre for Critical Media Praxis at the School of Media and Cultural Studies (www. smcs.tiss.edu), Tata Institute of Social Sciences, Mumbai.
 He holds an M.A. in German Studies and a Ph.D. in Humanities and Social Sciences (IIT-B).

 He is involved in media production, teaching and research.
 He teaches courses in documentary and video production as well as theoretical approaches to image making practices and has done pioneering and innovative work in critical media education with various groups including activists, school and college students, parents and teachers.

 He writes in the broad areas of censorship, documentary film and media and cultural studies and have contributed to scholarly journals and edited volumes.
-Their most recent publication is a volume on alternative independent Indian documentary entitled A Fly in the Curry- Independent Documentary Film in India, Sage 2016.
+His most recent publications are Jayasankar, K.P., anjali Monteiro, A Fly in the Curry — Independent Documentary Film in India, Sage, 2016, which has won a Special Mention for the best book on cinema in the National Film Awards, 2016, and DigiNaka: Subaltern Politics and Digital Media in Post-Capitalist India, Anjali Monteiro, K.P.
+Jayasankar, Amit S. Rai (Eds.), Orient Black Swan, 2020.
 They have also supervised several MA, M.Phil. and Ph.D. dissertations.

 He was a a DAAD visiting scholar at the University of Heidelberg in 1984, a Howard Thomas Memorial Fellow in Media Studies, at Goldsmith’s College, London, in 1996, an Erasmus Mundus fellow at Lund University, Sweden and a Key Technology Partner Fellow at the University of Technology Sydney in 2013.
 He has also been been visiting faculty at several leading media and design institutions and lectured at universities in the USA, Australia, Europe, and in Asian countries and has served as a media consultant to IFAD, NDDB and UNDP.
 He currently holds an Honorary Faculty Associate position at the Faculty of Arts and Social Sciences at the University of Technology, Sydney.